therufs/hwtrack/README.md

 * Make already-created Class Assignments retroactively assignable, preferably without having to visit each User page individually.
 (Maybe a tickybox grid on users/index?)

 Status 7/6:
+* Must be logged in to do most things.
+Must be admin to create a new user or class_assignment, or to destroy users, class_assignments, and assignments.
 * Non-admin users must exist in order for a class_assignment to be created.
 * No students error provides link to create a student.
 * Assignments disappear when class_assignment is destroyed